George Hawkins (politician): Later parliamentary career

-He resisted calls to retire, which intensified in 2007 when Hawkins took two months off to have an operation for bowel cancer.
-He believed many in the Labour Party coveted his safe electorate seat and stated of many of the visitors he received in hospital "They didn't want to hold your hand, they wanted to take your pulse."
-In the 2008 general election he again chose not to be placed on the party list, and again won his Manurewa seat.
-However his majority was cut by more than half.
-Following the defeat of the Labour government Hawkins was appointed Shadow Minister of Housing by Clark's successor as leader, Phil Goff.
-He retired from Parliament in 2011.
+Calls for Hawkins to retire continued after he left the ministry.
+These intensified in 2007 when Hawkins took two months off to have an operation for bowel cancer.
+He believed many in the Labour Party coveted his safe electorate seat and stated of many of the visitors he received in hospital: "They didn't want to hold your hand, they wanted to take your pulse."
+With Daniel Newman, who worked in his local office, Hawkins lobbied to make boundary changes ahead of the 2008 general election that were intended to improve his already strong majority in Manurewa.
+The changes also made the nearby seats of Botany and Papakura safer for the National Party.
+At the election, Hawkins' majority was cut by more than half.

+Following the defeat of the Labour government in 2008, Hawkins was appointed housing spokesperson by Clark's successor as leader, Phil Goff.
+In a 2009 reshuffle, he was reassigned to the local government portfolio.
+In the 2008–2011 term, Hawkins sat as a member of the primary production committee, the local government and environment committee, and the Auckland governance legislation committee.